Travel Advisories

 St. Thomas, United States Virgin Islands

-The US government further developed the airstrip and renamed it Bourne Field.
-It served primarily as an airfield for the US Military.
-The airport was turned over to the VI government after the military ceased operations in the territory after World War II.
-The original airport terminal was an old military hangar constructed in the 1940s and the airport was named in honor of Harry S. Truman, the 33rd President of the United States.
+The U.S. government further developed the airstrip and renamed it Bourne Field, primarily serving as an airfield for the U.S. military.
+After the military ceased operations in the territory following World War II, the airport was transferred to the Virgin Islands government.
+The original airport terminal was an old military hangar constructed in the 1940s, and the airport was named in honor of Harry S. Truman, the 33rd President of the United States.